kalx09/event-library/README.md

 # How to run

-## app.py
+## Example usage (app.py)
 - app.py is a sample application which uses event library to create & capture events.
-- To demonstrate usage of event library, app.py creates a 'user-login' event with event rule 'login-failed' & event verb 'failed'.
+- To demonstrate usage of event library, app.py creates couple of events
+	- Event noun 'user-login' & event verb 'failed' with below event rule.
-	- If a user login fails for 5 times within 10 minutes then event library capture & store this event details.
+		- 'login-failed' - If a user login fails for 5 times within 10 minutes then event library capture & store this event details as a custom event ('login-failed-alert')
+	- Event noun 'content-access' & event verb 'success' with below event rule.
+		- 'access-success' - If content-access event is called for 5 times within 2 minutes then event library capture & store this event details as a custom event ('access-success-alert')
-- To test this, run this file 5 times with below command within 10 minutes which will do the login failure for 5 times.
-Hence, satisfying the event rule 'login-failed'.
+- To test this, run this file 5 times with below command within 2 minutes which shall do the login failure & content access for 5 times respectively.
+Hence, satisfying their respective/precreated event rules.
 	- python3.5 app.py
-- This module (app.py) also make a call to library's get_event_data() api which outputs the requsted event data.
+- This module (app.py) also make a call to library's get_event_data() api which outputs the requested/filtered event data.
 - If you want to create a new event with different rule on the fly, call the appropriate apis to do so.

 # Documentation